Visit the institution website for COVID‑19 updates

 Computer science forms the basis for all information technology - it is central to our modern society.
 Computer scientists analyse, design and implement computer algorithms and systems.

-The Department’s expertise is wide ranging and our graduates go on to successful careers in the burgeoning IT sector in Dunedin and beyond.
+The Department’s expertise is wide ranging and our graduates go on to successful careers in the burgeoning IT sector.

 - Artificial Intelligence

 - Graphics, vision and image processing

 - Information retrieval